 Certain provisions in the 2027 Notes and the indenture governing the 2027 Notes could make a third-party attempt to acquire us more difficult or expensive.
 For example, if a takeover constitutes a fundamental change, then holders of the 2027 Notes will have the right to require us to repurchase their 2027 Notes for cash.
-In addition, if a takeover constitutes a make-whole fundamental change, then we may be required to temporarily increase the conversion rate.
+In addition, if a takeover constitutes a make-whole fundamental change, (as defined in the indenture governing the 2027 Notes), then we may be required to temporarily increase the conversion rate.
 In either case, and in other cases, our obligations under the 2027 Notes and the indenture could increase the cost of acquiring us or otherwise discourage a third party from acquiring us or removing incumbent management, including in a transaction that holders of our 2027 Notes or holders of our Class A common stock may view as favorable.